 What They Found

-Subjects had a series of muscle biopsies done over the course of the study and researchers found that showed alterations in leptin signaling.
+Subjects had a series of muscle biopsies done over the course of the study and researchers found that a single session of sprint training showed alterations in leptin signaling.
 The sprints were jacking up leptin that, in theory, should get the waddling Walmart shoppers to start dropping fat.

 It appears insulin may interfere with the leptin signaling to some degree.
 To quote the researchers directly:

 "Altogether, these results indicate that sprint exercise performed under fasting conditions elicits signaling events similar to those described in the rodent skeletal muscle after leptin injections, i.e. sprint exercise under fasting conditions acts as a leptin signaling mimetic in human muscle.
-However, ."
+However, glucose ingestion before the sprint training exercise blunts this effect."
 (Guerra et al. 2011)

 So it appears that fasted sprint training can pinch hit for leptin.